 What are the benefits of Probiotics?

-The most obvious benefit, and most likely why you’re searching for them no, is to help promote a healthy gut bacteria.
+The most obvious benefit, and most likely why you’re searching for them no, is to help promote healthy gut bacteria.

 That’s all well and good but you don’t just wake up one day and think, hmm I need probiotics for my health gut – eh?

 I started looking into probiotic supplements for the many benefits of taking probiotic supplements, which for me was improvements in weight (heard about my 90-day fat belly challenge?) and benefits for boosting the immune system.

 Since suffering from Chronic Fatigue for over 20-years now my immune system hasn’t been great.
-So the prospect of an easy to take supplement to give my immune system a helping hand gets my attention.
+So the prospect of an easy to take a supplement to give my immune system a helping hand gets my attention.

 This was one of my motivating factors for creating my health supplement, a greens powder supplement that I take every day.

 Here are the main Probiotic benefits